Raizo-TCS/archive_r/README.md

 ## Overview

-archive_r is a recursive archive reading library using libarchive.
-It provides direct streaming access to nested archives without extracting them to temporary files.
+archive_r is a libarchive-based library for processing many archive formats.
+It streams entry data directly from the source to recursively read nested archives without extracting to temporary files or loading large in-memory buffers.

 ### Key Features